formsy/formsy-react/API.md

 <MyInput name="foo" validations="isUndefined" />
 ```

-Returns true if the value is the undefined
+Returns true if the value is undefined

 **isEmptyString**